 113. Ballot papers, form and content of

-(1) Ballot papers shall be in the appropriate prescribed form.
+(1) Ballot papers shall be in the appropriate approved form.

 (1a) Ballot papers shall contain the names of all the persons nominated as candidates.

 (2) Where similarity in the names of 2 or more candidates is likely to cause confusion, the names of those candidates may be arranged with such description or addition as will distinguish them from one another.